fatjan/mini-wallet-exercise/README.md

 # Mini Wallet Exercise

-This repository contains an API backend service for managing a simple mini wallet.
+This repository hosts an API backend service for managing a simple mini wallet.

+## Features

+- **Wallet Management:**
+  - Create and manage wallets for users.
+  - Deposit funds into wallets.
+  - Withdraw funds from wallets.

+- **Transaction Tracking:**
+  - Record and track all wallet transactions.
+  - View transaction history.

+- **Authorization:**
+  - Secure API endpoints with token-based authorization.
+  - Generate and use tokens for authenticated requests.

+- **Database Interaction:**
+  - Utilize MySQL for persistent data storage.
+  - Implement database migrations for seamless updates.

+- **Docker Support:**
+  - Dockerize the application for easy deployment and isolation.

 ## Installation

 1. **Clone the repository:**
     ```bash
     git clone git@github.com:fatjan/mini-wallet-exercise.git
     ```